 - Identify how the use of technology has become a practice competence in the provision of behavioral health and peer support services

-- Process scenarios related to behavioral health practice and peer support services using ethical decision-making models as it relates to the use of technology
+- Develop competence related to behavioral health practice and peer support services using ethical decision-making models as it relates to the use of technology

-- Identify two concerns providers must keep in mind when developing their professional on-line presence or digital footprint
+- Identify two recommendations providers/peers must keep in mind when developing their professional on-line presence or digital footprint

 Professionals in behavioral health, substance use disorders, mental health disorders, and peer recovery support located in the Mountain Plains ATTC Region (HHS Region 8).